effector/effector/docs/api/effector/sample.md

 3. Match the column and the row

 :::info Caution
 When clock and source contains Store type, `sample` returns not the simple store.
-It returns [`DerivedStore`](Store.md#derived-store), it cannot be modified via events, or cannot be used as target in another `sample`.
+It returns [`DerivedStore`](Store.md#derived-store), it cannot be modified via events, and cannot be used as target in another `sample`.
 :::

 For example: